Precision | Australia

 Everything You Need to Know and More About Contact Lens Prescriptions

 Yes.
-Make an appointment with your eye optometrist and register for a FREE* 5-day trial today.
+Make an appointment with your eye optometrist and ask for a trial today.

 No. In order to buy contact lenses, Australian law requires you to have a valid contact lens prescription from a qualified optometrist .
 So give yours a call and set up an exam.
 Oh, and ask if they have PRECISION1 contact lenses by name.